 Over the past two decades, Disney and Nickelodeon have rocket-launched young talents to superstardom with TV shows, movies, and record deals.
 Some teens take a step back after working throughout their childhood, while others continue on to become some of the world’s biggest pop stars.
-Following the legacy of Britney Spears, Justin Timberlake, and Christina Aguilera, Miley Cyrus, Ariana Grande, and the Jonas Brothers have become some of the hugest names in music, but instead of there being just a few kids making it after Disney, former child stars are now ubiquitous in pop culture.
+Following the legacy of Britney Spears, Justin Timberlake, and Christina Aguilera, new kids on the block like Ariana Grande, Zendaya, and Sabrina Carpenter occupy headlines and timelines.
+Instead of there being just a few kids making it after Disney, former child stars are now ubiquitous in pop culture.
 They’re on the red carpet at Cannes.
 They’re breaking records set by the Beatles.
 And especially as Disney expands its network across cable, film, and streaming, they’re able to propel themselves from project to project.
 In a sea of talent, who’s going to make it all the way to Britney-like icon status?

 Back in 2015, Vulture assessed which of the new Disney/Nickelodeon class had leveraged their child-star fame into powerhouse careers as adults.
-Since then, the stakes have changed, quarter-life crises have taken hold, hiatuses have come and gone, and new stars have come to play.
-It’s time for an update!
+Since then, the stakes have changed, quarter-life crises have taken hold, hiatuses have come and gone, and new stars, like Olivia Rodrigo, have come to play.
+It’s time for another update!
 These are the current best former child stars of the moment, ranked from least to most powerful.

 Child-Star Highlights: The quirky girl Dylan Sprouse crushes on in The Suite Life of Zack & Cody, then the incomparable Sharpay Evans in High School Musical.
 Tisdale also voiced Candace on the animated show Phineas and Ferb.

 Adult Highlights: She has maintained her career with guest spots and voice-acting gigs.
 In 2010, she starred in Hellcats with Aly Michalka.
-In May 2019, she released her first album in ten years, Symptoms, and she recently joined the cast of Carol’s Second Act.
+In May 2019, she released her first album in ten years, Symptoms, and she was in the cast of Carol’s Second Act.